 The merits of third party sustainability standards (such as organic and fairtrade) and in-house schemes (such as Cocoa Life and Harmony of Mondelez Foods) are frequently debated at the Sustainable Foods Summit.
-The 3rd Latin American edition of this executive summit will be hosted in São Paulo on 18-20th September, whilst the premier Asia-Pacific edition will take place in Singapore on 28-30th November.
+The next European edition of this executive summit will be hosted in Amsterdam on 7-8th June, Asia-Pacific edition in Singapore on 4-5th September, Latin America in São Paulo on 29-30th November, whilst the North American edition will take place in San Francisco on 16-17 January 2019.
 More details are on the website

 Related Insights: Sustainable Sourcing: Recent Developments and Outlook